StefRuseva88/integration-tests-ASP.NET/README.md

 ### Check for the New Database
 Look for the database name specified in your ASP.NET project's connection string.
 If the Update-Database command executed successfully, your database should be listed here.
+### Interacting with the Application's Front End and Observing Database Changes
+Access the Front End
+Open the front end of your application, a web page in your browser.

+### User Registration
+Use the user authentication features provided by ASP.NET Identity to register a new user and log in to the application.

+### Verify Account Creation in Database
+Refresh the database view, navigate to the users table (often named AspNetUsers), and verify that your new user account is listed.

+### Proceed with CRUD Operations
+Once logged in, perform CRUD operations as an authenticated user, reflecting a more realistic use-case scenario.

+### Usage
+This project provides a simple example of how to:

+Set up a SQL Server database and connect it to an ASP.Net WEB API.
+Use Entity Framework for database operations.
+Write integration tests using NUnit to ensure that the API interacts correctly with the database.
+### Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue to discuss your changes.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.